- Instructions for Form CT-1 - Introductory Material

 Monthly schedule depositor.
 Deposit the shortfall or pay it with your return by the due date of Form CT-1.
 You may pay the shortfall with Form CT-1 even if the amount is $2,500 or more.

-The law provides penalties for failure to file a return, late filing of a return, late payment of taxes, failure to make deposits, and late deposits unless reasonable cause is shown.
+The law provides penalties for failure to file a return, late filing of a return, late payment of taxes, failure to make deposits, and late deposits unless filing and/or paying late is due to reasonable cause and not due to willful neglect.
 Interest is charged on taxes paid late at the rate set by law.
 For more information, see Pub.
 15.

 Use Form 843 to request abatement of assessed penalties or interest.
 Don't request abatement of assessed penalties or interest on Form CT-1 or Form CT-1 X.